kalimawiki/blog-writing/content/posts/case-studies-of-successful-joint-ventures-in-vietnam’s-pharmaceutical-market-2025-11-20.md

 * **Instant market access:** DHG's established distribution network reached hospitals, pharmacies, and clinics nationwide—infrastructure that would take a decade to build from scratch
 * **Regional expansion base:** Vietnam positioned as a manufacturing hub for Taisho's broader Southeast Asian strategy
-* **Lower risk entry:** Acquiring a proven company with cash flow beat starting a greenfield operation
+* **Lower risk entry:** Acquiring a proven company with cash flow beats starting a greenfield operation

 **For DHG:**